SimeonHristov99/ML_24-25/Week_13 - Convolutional Neural Networks/README.md

 **Acceptance criteria:**

 1. A figure is created with `6` randomly chosen pictures.
-2. No seed it set.
+2. No seed is set.

 **Test case:**